 The effect of macroeconomic conditions may not be fully reflected in our results of operations until future periods.
 If, however, economic uncertainty increases or the global economy worsens, our business, financial condition and results of operations may be harmed.
-For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors."
+For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023.